RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-database-web.md

 mongodb-nationalparks   45s   Running    True
 ~~~

 Once the MongoDB Virtual Machine is in a Running state, go back to the **dedicated full Web Console** (%cnvlab-console-url%).
-Open the *Virtual Machine Console* by switching to the "**Administrator**" perspective in the top left hand corner, and then navigating to "**Virtualization → VirtualMachines**" and selecting "**mongodb-nationalparks**".
+Open the *Virtual Machine Console* by switching to the "**Administrator**" perspective in the top left hand corner, and then navigating to "**Virtualization → VirtualMachines**" and selecting "**mongodb-nationalparks**" (make sure you have selected the 'parksmap-demo' project).
 Once there, select the "**Console**" tab and you should be able to see the virtual machine console.
 On the login screen, enter the following credentials:

 ~~~bash
 Login: %mongodb-vm-username%